Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

-In summary, utilizing the BJSR method at JLab with a beam energy of 22~GeV can enable the measurement of $\Delta \alpha/\alpha$ at levels well below one percent as shown in Fig.~\ref{fig:alphas-22}.
-The already small missing low-$x$ issue at moderate $Q^2$ is further improved with the addition of EIC data.
+In summary, utilizing the Bjorken sum rule method at JLab with a beam energy of 22~GeV can enable the measurement of $\Delta \alpha/\alpha$ at levels well below one percent as shown in Fig.~\ref{fig:alphas-22}.
+The already small missing low-$x$ contribution at moderate $Q^2$ is further reduced with the addition of EIC data.
 In addition, the pQCD truncation error that typically limits $\alpha_s(M^2_{z^0})$ extractions is reduced since the pQCD series for $\Gamma_1^{p-n}$ and $\alpha_s$ have been estimated up to N$^5$LO.
-The steep $Q^2$-dependence of the BJSR method at JLab 22~GeV, which is approximately 50 times steeper than that of the EIC, provides a high level of sensitivity.
-Furthermore, the extraction at moderate $Q^2$ reduces uncertainty by a factor of 5 compared to extractions near $M^2_{z^0}$.
-Overall, the BJSR method at JLab 22~GeV can deliver a precise measurement of the strong coupling with high sensitivity and have the potential to reduce the its current uncertainty.
+The steep $Q^2$-dependence of the Bjorken sum rule method at JLab 22~GeV, which is approximately 50 times steeper than that of the EIC, provides a high level of sensitivity.
+Furthermore, the extraction at moderate $Q^2$ reduces uncertainty by a factor of 5 compared to extractions near the $Z$ boson mass, $M^2_{z^0}$.
+Overall, the Bjorken sum rule method at JLab 22~GeV can deliver a precise measurement of the strong coupling with high sensitivity and have the potential to reduce the its current uncertainty.